Art in the libraries

-Paraparaumu and Ōtaki libraries have community artspaces, giving members of the public and local groups the opportunity to show their work.
+Paraparaumu and Ōtaki libraries have community artspaces, giving members of the public and local groups the opportunity to show their work, and our community the opportunity to view the work of lesser known local artists.

 - Te Hekenga -The Migration - Hemi Sundgren